Frequently Asked Questions

 Are you currently accepting new clients?

-Currently my practice is full.
-I am accepting individuals to be placed on a wait list Contact me to get started using the form on my homepage or by emailing email@example.com
+Yes!
+I am currently accepting new patients.
+I have appointment times available.
+Contact me to get started using the form on my homepage or by emailing firstname.lastname@example.org

 How Does the "No Surprises Act" Impact My Care?